mihalymarcell86/my-first-github-repository/README.md

 # my-first-github-repository

 Here is my first GitHub repository.
-Let's get started with GitHub
+Let's get started with GitHub.

 This line was modified manually during conflict resolution.